saastechacademy/foundation/project-ideas/order-ledger/cancelSalesOrder.md

 2. Validate order item status, log error if status is completed or canceled.
 3. Validate StatusValidChange, a helper method _isValidStatusChange_ could be implemented to return boolean value.
 4. update OrderItem.statusId.
-5. Call createOrderStatus inline with relevant input.
+5. Call create#OrderStatus inline with relevant input.
 This can be a simple entity auto operation.
+6. If statusId is canceled or completed call check#CancelCompleteSalesOrder inline, refer implementation details below.

+**check#CancelCompleteSalesOrder**
+1. Input
+   - orderId
+2. Refer check#CancelCompleteOrder service in https://github.com/moqui/mantle-usl/blob/master/service/mantle/order/OrderServices.xml, the code should be written in the same fashion in context of OFBiz data model instead of Moqui data model as follows,
+   - Replace Moqui OrderHeader reference with OFBiz OrderHeader reference
+   - Replace Moqui OrderPart reference with OFBiz OrderItem reference
+   - Replace Moqui update#OrderHeader entity auto operation with inline change#SalesOrderStatus service call (setItemStatus=false), refer implementation details below.

+**change#OrderStatus**
+1. Input
+   - orderId
+   - statusId
+   - changeReason
+   - setItemStatus
+2. Validate StatusValidChange.
+3. Update OrderHeader.statusId.
+4. Call create#OrderStatus inline with relevant input.
+5. If setItemStatus=true, iterate through related OrderItem records and call change#SalesOrderItemStatus inline.

+> TODO
+>
+> - checkAndRejectOrderItem
+> - rejectTransferOrderItem
+> - checkValidASNAndUpdateAtp
+> - createOrderIndex

 #### OMS/Shopify Middleware (Accelerator)
 In the process of implementing this API we will start designing and implementing a middleware component to map and transform Shopify order data into OMS order schema.
 A few of the desired capabilities of this component in context of this API would be as follows,